OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-use-keystone-in-kubernetes.rst

 :date: 2020-12-08

-Starting in Tungsten Fabric Release 2011, Kubernetes can use the Keystone authentication service in Openstack for authentication in environments that contain cloud networks using Openstack and Kubernetes orchestrators when the Kubernetes environment is using Juju.
-This capability is available when the cloud networks are both using Tungsten Fabric and when the Kubernetes cluster was created in an environment using Juju.
+Starting in OpenSDN Release 2011, Kubernetes can use the Keystone authentication service in Openstack for authentication in environments that contain cloud networks using Openstack and Kubernetes orchestrators when the Kubernetes environment is using Juju.
+This capability is available when the cloud networks are both using OpenSDN and when the Kubernetes cluster was created in an environment using Juju.

 This document discusses how to enable keystone authentication in